 The Bodleian Libraries provide access to an extensive collection of databases, electronic reference works, e-Journals and e-Books.
 These and other electronic resources can be accessed from the Bodleian Libraries Finding resources web page.
 If you are working outside the University network, you can still access most online resources using your Oxford Single Sign-On (SSO) or via the Oxford VPN.
 More information on this is available here.

-Although the framework of postgraduate work is much less geared to academic terms, the annual pattern of life - and the basis for charging fees - is still dictated by the three-term year (4 for graduates in Medical Sciences!).
-The dates of ‘Full Term’ for 2021/22 are:
+Although the framework of graduate work is much less geared to academic terms, the annual pattern of life - and the basis for charging fees - is still dictated by the three-term year (4 for graduates in Medical Sciences!).

 University of Oxford degrees are normally conferred at degree ceremonies held in the Sheldonian Theatre.
 You may graduate in person or in absence, either straight after you've finished your degree, or many years later.
 If you choose to graduate in person, you will be presented by your college, hall or society.